vert-x3/vertx-web-site/src/site/blog/posts/vertx-3.2.0-release.md

 *	[vertx-hawkular-metric](http://vertx.io/docs/vertx-hawkular-metrics/java/): an implementation of the vert.x metrics for [Hawkular](http://www.hawkular.org/).
 In addition, it lets you report your own metrics to hawkular.

+* A new [stack manager](http://vertx.io/docs/vertx-stack-manager/stack-manager/) to configure the vert.x distribution with the content you want.

+* [vertx-shell](http://vertx.io/docs/vertx-shell/java/) is now an official component.

 * [vertx-jgroups](http://vertx.io/docs/vertx-jgroups/java/): an alternative implementation of the vert.x cluster manager using [JGroups](http://jgroups.org/).

-*	A new [stack manager](http://vertx.io/docs/vertx-stack-manager/stack-manager/) to configure the vert.x distribution with the content you want.
+This component is a technical preview.

 The release also contains many bug fixes and a ton of improvements.
 Full release notes can be found here: